Use of ORF Finder: Practice and Worked example

 There are not a lot of options.
 Try different ORF lengths.
 This example, shown in Fig 2, set ORF length to 30 nucleotides (nt).
 You should explore other genetic codes beside the standard.
 You should also consider whether or not your sequence should be evaluated as a nested gene, a gene sequence contained entirely within another gene.
 For example, micro RNA genes are sometimes located in the introns of other protein coding genes.

-Figure 2 provides screenshot of results from ORF finder
+Figure 2 provides screenshot of results from ORF finder.

 Figure 2 Screenshot of results from ORF finder on our random sequence 1.